Safe Use of Stem Injection Equipment

 The PA6inj stem injection course is ideal for those who need to control non-native invasive species such as Giant Hogweed, Japanese Knotweed and Himalayan Balsam.
 If you have found your way here, you have discovered that you need a different qualification to carry out stem injection treatments!
 The PA6inj stem injection application unit will only enable you to carry out injection application, not other handheld application methods.

 Before being able to move onto an application unit such as the PA6inj stem injection.
-You must firstly have completed and passed the PA1 Handling and Application of Pesticides, we advise booking both units in the same month, it saves you travelling to Settle twice!
+You must first have completed the PA1 Handling and Application of Pesticides, we advise booking both units in the same month, it saves you travelling to Settle twice!